Jay Allen: Interview with José Antonio Primo de Rivera

 Following at least one more visit to Lisbon some time in September 1936 Allen entered the Republican zone.
 Thanks to his friendship with Rodolfo Lópis, at the time sub-secretary in the newly formed Largo Caballero government, he managed to secure interview with José Antonio Primo de Rivera, the Falange leader imprisoned since March and held in the Alicante prison.
 The interview, in presence of anarchist militiamen, took place on October 3 in the prison premises; it was published in Chicago Daily Tribune on October 9, 1936.
 According to the publication, José Antonio expressed dismay that traditional interests of the Spanish establishment were taking precedence over Falange's aims of sweeping social change, though some scholars speculate that the prisoner exaggerated to curry favors with his jailers.
 Allen thought his performance "a magnificent bluff".
 According to some, imprudent outbursts by José Antonio during the interview reinforced hostility of the anarchists and contributed to his later execution.
+Shortly before death Primo distanced himself from numerous statements attributed to him by Allen.